slider104/nixos/README.md

 # Fresh installation
-this is my personal nixos setup. very minimal, flakes enabled and no home-manager. you would find yourself in an almost default niri with a lightweight waybar and fuzzel as app launcher if you want to try it out in a virtual machine.
+this is my personal nixos setup. very minimal, flakes enabled and no home-manager. you would find yourself in an almost default niri with a lightweight waybar and fuzzel as app launcher if you want to try it out in a virtual machine. it is ready for gaming and comes with libre office and other stuff of course.

 ## Getting started
 - load the minimal installation ISO from https://nixos.org/download/